A fast-changing landscape

 If your website still looks like it was built in the .com era, and your competitors are building websites featuring engaging design and automated chat bots, you’ve got some work ahead of you.

-If your website doesn’t feature (or you’ve never heard of) the following, you’re likely not doing enough to prepare your website (and your small business) for success in 2022:
+If your website doesn’t feature (or you’ve never heard of) the following, you’re likely not doing enough to prepare your website (and your small business) for success this year:

 - Mobile-first, responsive design